skycoin/skyencoder/README.md

     	struct name, must be set
   -tags string
-    	comma-separated list of build tags to apply
+    	comma-separated list of build tags to apply -unexported
+    	don't export generated methods (always true if the struct is not an exported type)
 ```

 `skyencoder` generates a file with encode and decode methods for a struct, using the [Skycoin encoding format](github.com/skycoin/skycoin/wiki/encoder).